-Please note traditional rain pants make loud noises, crinkle, pop, and swish when you wear them.
-Nowadays manufacturers of hunting gear are making rain pants with a fabric on top so they're a lot quieter -- go with one of these brands or simply wear some nylon workout pants over the top of your rain pants and that will eliminate the swishing noise as well.
+Note: Rain pants typically make loud noises, crinkle, pop, and swish when you wear them.
+Nowadays manufacturers of hunting gear are making rain pants with a fabric on top so they're a lot quieter; consider going with one of these brands or simply wear some nylon workout pants over the top of your rain pants and that will eliminate the swishing noise as well.

 You can buy mosquito netting cheaply by the yard and then with just some duct tape and scissors cut it into custom lengths for however you need to use it.
-Let's say you bed down in a car, but it's 90 degrees out and the dead of summer.
-Role the windows down and tape up mosquito netting so you don't die of heat stroke in the hot car.
+Let's say you bed down in a car or truck, but it's 90 degrees out and the dead of summer.
+Role the windows down and tape up mosquito netting so you don't die of heat stroke in the hot vehicle.
 Or lets say you're in the forest, under a fallen tree, and bedding down in a large garbage bag as described in a previous paragraph.
-Your head will be exposed so build yourself a custom "mosquito hood" (again out of duct tape -- figure out how, it's not hard) and wear it over your head.
+Your head will be exposed so build yourself a custom "mosquito hood" (again out of duct tape and a section of mosquito netting) and wear it over your head.
 You can sleep exposed to the elements without getting bitten by bugs.
 Of course just purchasing a mosquito head net is an easier way to go about this.

 Finally, you'll want an up to date map that details actual trails, as well as records elevation changes in the terrain.
 Fact is, if there are other people who will be making the escape with you, you're going to want to study your maps and choose the easiest trail rather than choosing a trail that may be more popular with mountain climbers.
 Your goal isn't to climb to the highest peak.
 Your goal is to get you, your family, your friends safely out of the area as quickly as possible, knowing that many of them may not be cut out for a long hike up and over a steep mountain.
-If you can find a route that skirts a mountain (rather than climbs it) and makes it's way through a valley it's likely to be a much easier hike, especially if you and your party are carrying gear (and you better be, this is survival).
+If you can find a route that skirts a mountain (rather than climbs it) and makes its way through a valley, it's likely to be a much easier hike, especially if you and your party are carrying excess gear.

-An AM-FM radio is good for one thing -- to bring you the news.
-Specifically look for an emergency radio that's going to carry several weather stations simply because bad weather may be what's in store, especially if major storms are striking and if any sub-zero cold temperatures are coming your way -- you'll want to prepare your shelter for a freezing night in advance, rather than have to suffer through it.
+An AM-FM radio is good for one thing: to bring you the news as it's happening.
+Specifically look for an emergency radio that's going to carry several news and weather stations simply because bad weather may be what's in store, especially if major storms are striking and if any sub-zero cold temperatures are coming your way.
+You'll want to prepare your shelter for a freezing night in advance, rather than have to suffer an uncomfortable night in the cold.

-In a worst case scenario, what if the news you're looking for pertains to a nuclear attack on a U.S. city -- the weather stations may tell you what direction the winds are blowing so you know which way not to flee so as to avoid nuclear ash and radiation being carried by any strong winds.
+In a worst case scenario, what if the news you're looking for pertains to a nuclear attack somewhere in the region?
+News stations may tell you what direction the winds are blowing so you know which way not to flee so as to avoid nuclear ash and radiation being carried by any strong winds.

 The radio at this link has both a hand-crank and rechargeable battery.
 That means that you re-charge the battery with the hand-crank and never need electricity or a back-up battery.
 It is also a two-way radio, which means you can communicate with others on many different frequencies.